creative-introvert/tons-of-tests/README.md

    [effect](https://effect.website/) (the missing standard library for TypeScript).
 At minimum, your function under test has to return an [Effect](https://effect.website/docs/guides/essentials/the-effect-type).
    If your function doesn't already do so, checkout the [Usage](#usage) below, to see how to trivially convert it.

+Further, a cautionary note on stability:

+- The library is still in alpha, and will, regularly, without warning, release breaking changes.
+- A beta phase is planned, which will keep releasing breaking changes, but provide guidance on migration paths, or even code-mods for automatic migration.

 ## Usage